morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 - Did I mention that this chipset is fast?
 WiFi 5 = around 650 Mb/s in my testing.
 - The mt7921u in-kernel driver is good (maybe a bug or two for now but overall good).
-- The mt7921u in-kernel driver is very stable and supports more than one adapter with the mt7921au chipset in a single system as the same time.
+- The mt7921u in-kernel driver is very stable and supports more than one adapter with the mt7921au chipset in a single system at the same time.
 - I have tested 5 GHz band managed mode, AP mode and monitor mode with very good results.
 - I have tested WiFi 6 support for managed mode, AP mode and monitor mode with very good results.